 Tarweed is an annual plant that readily self-seeds.
 It's home to the moist areas of the Pacific Northwest, as well as parts of Chile in South America.
 It is abundant in wet meadows of the Willamette Valley and nearby habitats.
 The seed is food for birds, rodents, and humans.
-The plant is still wild-tended by Native American tribes of the region for its edible and nutritious seed and oil.

 Harvest, Care, and Preparation

 Allow the seed heads of Tarweed to dry completely in the late Summer, as to avoid the stickyness of the plant during harvest.
 Shake the seed heads out into a clean and dry container, allowing some to drop on the ground to start new plants.
 This can also be done by simply bending the flower stalks (still attached) into the bucket and shaking.
 If necessary, use the wind, your breath, or a fan to separate the lighter chaff from the heavier seed.
 Or, you can put the mixture in a pot of water - the seed will sink and the chaff will float.

 We love using tarweed mixed with other native and non-native seeds to make a unique "Gomashio" topping for salads.
 To do so, lightly pan-roast the seeds and then grind them in a small coffee or herb grinder with sea salt.